junhe/wiser/src/qq_mem/README.md

-# README

-This is a search engine written in C and C++.
+QQ-Mem is an in-memory search engine written in C++, named after the Chinese restaraunt near CS department of UW-Madison...

-## Targets:
-* Settle down the ranking algorithm  (right now no)
-* Add each methods provided by previous papers to see performance
+Alternatively, QQ stands for Quick Query.